joodie/flutter/README.md

 you can then pass it on to the view to provide values for the generated form.
 See flutter.params/wrap-params.

+## DISCLAIMER

-This is a work in progress. the API may change, use at your own risk, read the CHANGES file when upgrading.
+This is a work in progress.
+The API may change, read the CHANGES file when upgrading.
+This code almost certainly contains bugs.
+If you find one, check the latest release or the master branch on http://github.com/joodie/flutter and if it's not been fixed, please report any issues - preferably using a pull request on github.

+## COPYRIGHT AND LICENSE

 (c) 2011 Joost Diepenmaat, Zeekat Softwareontwikkeling